Breadsandwich/inventory_app/README.md

 This project was developed for Shopify's Fall 2022 Internship backend coding challenge.
 Technologies used in this project includes Python, Flask, SQLalchemy, PostgreSQL, and React/Redux to showcase the web application.

 (This is a replit multiplayer link, so you will need to be logged in.
-Further instructions below.)
+Further instructions below.) <br>
 replit: https://replit.com/join/yptdxqejkm-breadsandwich

 ## Project Features